-Jacquie Mannhard overcomes injury, unhealthy eating to blossom
+Jacquie Mannhard overcomes injury, under fueling to blossom

 By Henry Howard